Not with the Safety on, You Won't

 - Played straight twice in the Metal Gear series; in Metal Gear Solid when Snake meets Meryl he tells her she doesn't have what it takes to shoot him, ending with "You haven't even taken the safety off, rookie." note

 - In Metal Gear Solid 4: Guns of the Patriots, he snatches Johnny Sasaki's gun away after almost exactly the same lines after the less experienced soldier visually inspects his XM8.
 Since the XM8 was designed to evoke muscle memory from years of training with the M16 family, and it's almost impossible to pass even rudimentary military training without being able to tell the safety's position by feel, this succeeds in making Johnny look like an absolute moron.
+Snake even sardonically asks how someone like him lasted ten years in the military.

 - Naked Snake does this to Ocelot twice in Metal Gear Solid 3; the first time, his Makarov jams because he's tried to load it improperlynote , and the second time, because he's used to the Makarov's eight-round magazine, he doesn't realize that his new Single Action Army runs out after six shots.